Below is a list of the Police Department Divisions.

 Major Lane has been involved in the accreditation process as the department’s first Accreditation Manager in their initial accreditation in 1998.
 He has had an active role in the process since and has continually assisted other agencies in their efforts to become accredited.
 He has played a key role in the State of Mississippi’s efforts to establish an Alliance Program through the Commission on Accreditation for law Enforcement Agencies (CALEA).
 Billy has served as an assessor for CALEA since 2005 and has been an Assessment Team Leader since 2008.

-Municipal Court is overseen by Mrs. Sharon Mark and this division is responsible for processing and adjudicating all misdemeanor arrests within the city.
+Municipal Court is supervised by Ms. I'Nes Hicks and this division is responsible for processing and adjudicating all misdemeanor arrests within the city.
 Records regarding these cases are housed to handle concerns from the public and a public computer is available to view misdemeanor convictions.

-Additionally, the Court Division consists of two judges, two prosecutors and one public defender who are all appointed by the Mayor.
+Additionally, the Court Division consists of one judge, one prosecutor and one public defender who are all appointed by the Mayor.
 The types of cases heard in this court include: police-initiated arrests, personal affidavits and traffic citations.
 Also, they handle first appearance and preliminary hearings for felony defendants.

 For your convenience, a deputy court clerk is stationed at the front desk twenty-four hours a day, even on the holidays.
 Should there be any questions concerning a court case or traffic citation, please call 601-545-4933.